Stability of Attached Transonic Shocks in Steady Potential Flow past Three-Dimensional Wedges: Mathematical Formulation and Main Theorem -- Theorem 2.1

 where $\bn = (-w_{x_1},1, -w_{x_3} )$ is a normal direction on $\cw$. \end{enumerate} \end{prob}

-In order to measure the perturbation described in {\bf Problem \ref{prob}} precisely, we first introduce the following weighted H\"older norms: Let $\gO$ be an open domain in $\R^3$ with edge $\cE\subset\partial\gO$.
+In order to measure the perturbations described in {Problem \ref{prob}} precisely, we first introduce the following weighted H\"older norms: Let $\gO$ be an open domain in $\R^3$ with edge $\cE\subset\partial\gO$.
 For any $\bx, \bx' $ in $\gO$, define

 Let $\ga \in (0,1)$, $\tau,l\in \R$, and $k$ be a nonnegative integer.
-Let $\bk = (k_1, k_2, k_3)$ be an integer-valued vector with $k_1, k_2, k_3 \ge 0$ and $|\bk|=k_1 +k_2 + k_3$, and let $D^{\bk}= \partial_{x_1}^{k_1}\partial_{x_2}^{k_2}\partial_{x_2}^{k_2}$.
+Let $\bk = (k_1, k_2, k_3)$ be an integer-valued vector with $k_1, k_2, k_3 \ge 0$ and $|\bk|=k_1 +k_2 + k_3$, and let $\DD^{\bk}= \partial_{x_1}^{k_1}\partial_{x_2}^{k_2}\partial_{x_2}^{k_2}$.
 We define